What is Depo-Provera?

 Depo-Provera prevents pregnancy in one of three ways:

-The depo provera injection prevents ovulation for at least 3 months after an injection and often it takes more than 3 months for your ovulation and fertility to return.
-Many women on depo provera don't have regular menstrual bleeding, and getting a regular period usually means ovulation has returned, but you can become fertile and ovulate even before the first period.
+The Depo-Provera injection prevents ovulation for at least 3 months after an injection, and usually, it will take more than 3 months for your ovulation and fertility to return.
+There are no herbal medications that can speed up this process, and Clomid does not usually work shortly after the Depo shot.
+Many women on Depo Provera don't have regular menstrual bleeding, and getting a regular period usually means that ovulation has returned, but you can become fertile and ovulate even before your period comes back.

-Because DEPO-PROVERA Contraceptive Injection is a long-acting birth control method, it takes some time after your last injection for its effect to wear off.
-Based on the results from a large study done in the United States, of those women who stop using DEPO-PROVERA Contraceptive Injection in order to become pregnant:
+Since the Depo-Provera contraceptive injection is a long-acting birth control method, it takes some time after your last injection for its effect to wear off.
+Here are the results from a large study done in the United States of women who stopped using the Depo-Provera contraceptive injection to become pregnant:

-The length of time you use DEPO-PROVERA Contraceptive Injection has no effect on how long it takes you to become pregnant after you stop using it.
+The length of time that you use Depo-Provera does not affect how long it takes you to become pregnant after you stop using it.

 Learn more about other birth control methods in our Birth Control Guide!